nomic/roz/README.md

 and `revoke` take a request object and a callback.  `grant` will callback with *true* (grant access) or *null* (unchanged), and `revoke` will callback with *false* (revoke access) or *null* (unchanged).
-Access will be denied by roz by default, so at least one grant must fire.
+Access will be denied by roz by default, so at least one `grant` must fire.

 ### where(ruleFn [, reqAccessor*])
 `where` is a helper that applies a function (your authorization rule) to variables extracted from the request.
-Each `reqAccessors` can either be a string or a function.
-If it is a string, `where` will use it an arg to `req.param()`.
+Each `reqAccessor` can either be a string or a function.
+If it is a string, `where` will use it as an arg to `req.param()`.
 If `reqAccessor` is a function it is called with the request and expected to return a value.
 The values are then passed into `ruleFn`.